Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 ![Run a Jupyter Notebook in VSCode]({{site.baseurl}}/images/posts/20200505-image2.png)

 The rest of this article walks through the Jupyter notebook.
-First, let's bring in the packages we will need; including the Azure SDK that allows us to read the data, data manipulation, forecasting, and visualization packages.
+First, let's bring in the packages we will need, including the Azure SDK that allows us to read the data, data manipulation, forecasting, and visualization packages.

 ```python
 import sys